ibitec7/blockchain/README.md

 	kubectl exec -it kafka-0 -- bin/bash -c "/bin/bash /opt/bitnami/kafka/bin/kafka-console-consumer.sh \
 	--bootstrap-server localhost:9092 --topic Commit --from-beginning"

+Then listen on the Commit topic using:

+>
+	kubectl exec -it kafka-0 -- bin/bash -c "/bin/bash /opt/bitnami/kafka/bin/kafka-console-consumer.sh \
+	--bootstrap-server localhost:9092 --topic Commit --from-beginning"

+**NOTE:** If you want to delete all the topics run this:

+>
+	kubectl exec -it kafka-0  -- bin/sh -c "/usr/local/bin/scripts/delete-topic.sh"

 5. Apply all the deployments and ConfigMaps and wait for the containers to finish creating (should take about 5 minutes or a bit more)